rbransby/Snoball/README.md

 # Installation

-To in install, clone the repo and then:
+To install, clone the repo and then:

-`npm install` to pull down the node package dependencies `bower install` to pull down the bower dependencies (mostly the web component stuff) `node app.js` will get the server running and spin up the socket.io instance, as well as express to serve up the web client.
+`npm install` to pull down the node package dependencies `bower install` to pull down the bower dependencies (mostly the web component stuff) `node snoball-server.js` will get the server running and spin up the socket.io instance, as well as express to serve up the web client.

 # Testing